-ALL NATD active members working with children under 18 years of age and/or vulnerable adults should have a DBS check in place, renewable every 3 years.
+ALL NATD active members working with young persons under 18 years of age and/or vulnerable adults should have a DBS check in place, renewable every 3 years.

-This code of good practice is the policy of the NATD to safeguard the welfare of ALL members and their pupils by protecting them from abuse, thereby helping to ensure compliance will current safeguarding legislation.
+This code of good practice is the policy of the NATD to safeguard the welfare of ALL members and their pupils by protecting them from physical, sexual and emotional harm, thereby helping to ensure compliance will current child protection legislation.